unicode-org/icu/docs/userguide/collation/examples.md

 (<http://icu-project.org/docs/papers/efficient_text_searching_in_java.html>).

-However, implementing collation-based search with the Boyer-Moore method while getting correct results is very tricky, and ICU no longer uses this method.
+However, implementing collation-based search with the Boyer-Moore method while getting correct results is very tricky, and ICU no longer uses this method (as of ICU4C 4.0 and ICU4J 53).

 Please see the [String Search Service](./string-search) chapter.